 Learners are given maps of three countries where cashews are grown.
-They cut out the maps and place them onto a world map.
+They cut out the maps and place them into a world map.

 There is no extra WS.
-Hard of hearing or deaf learners can also make use of the different levels of difficulty (adaptions cognitive) with a less complex wording as vocabulary development may be slower than with hearing learners.
+Hearing impaired or deaf learners can also make use of the different levels of difficulty (adaptions cognitive) with a less complex wording as vocabulary development may be slower than with hearing learners.